iarakshana/hw2/README.md

 ### Excitement and Exercises!
 There is a 'skeleton' for each of these, in the assignment that you've checked out.
 The first five answers are also there, so that you can check your work.
 It's just up to you to calculate those answers.
 Fill your code into the existing files, as indicated.

-1. Find the 9th positive integer that is a multiple of 4, 13, 14, 26, and 50.
+1. Find the 9th positive integer that is a multiple of 4, 13, 14, 26, and 50. ()
 2. Fibonacci numbers are defined by adding the previous two terms.
 Starting with 1 and 1, that gives 1, 1, 2, 3, 5, 8, etc.  Find the sum of all Fibonnacci numbers divisible by 17 and below 1 billion.  (`while` and `if`, and `%`)
 3. The number 175832868806 has no prime factors above 300.
 Count the unique prime factors.
 (Hint: first make a list of all the primes up to 300.
 How would you express a prime in python?)
 4. There is a 1000-digit number, below.
-If you multiply five consecutive digits, the largest value you can find is _9 × 5 × 9 × 9 × 9 = 32805_.
+If you multiply five consecutive digits, the largest value you can find is 9 × 5 × 9 × 9 × 9 = 32805.
 Multiplying 12 consecutive digits, what is the largest product you can find?
 5. Pythagorean triples have the property _a² + b² = c²_.
-For instance the familiar 3, 4, 5 triangle has _3² + 4² = 9 + 16 = 25 = 5²_.
-There is one pythagorean triple for which _a + b + c = 1000_.
+   For instance the familiar 3, 4, 5 triangle has 3² + 4² = 9 + 16 = 25 = 5².
+   There is one pythagorean triple for which _a + b + c_ = 1000.
 Find the product _a × b × c_.
-6. In the _2×2_ grid shown below, the shortest path between two opposite corners is four units long.
+6. In the 2×2 grid shown below, the shortest path between two opposite corners is four units long.
    There are six options for such a path (see below).
-For a _100×100_ grid, the shortest path is 200 units long.
+For a 100×100 grid, the shortest path is 200 units long.
 How many such paths are there? </br>
    Hints: What is necessary for a path to be a "shortest path"?
+   Alternative hint: use `import math`.
-7. A Collatz sequence is defined by:
+7. **Challenge:** A Collatz sequence is defined by:
    1. n → n/2 (for even n)
    2. n → 3n + 1 (for odd n)